grafana/grafana/docs/sources/guides/getting_started.md

 # Getting started

 This guide will help you get started and acquainted with Grafana.
+To learn more about Grafana in general, refer to [Intro to Grafana]({{< relref "intro-to-grafana.md" >}}).

 ## Install Grafana